Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 At this morning's lunch break, I noticed that what had been a sore ankle had become a swollen ankle and I had no idea why.
 Oh my!

 I was concerned about having a stress fracture of some nature, and I did not want to ruin my entire Camino.
 I hoped I could make it to Alvorge!
 I was not in much pain, just the mild swelling right around the ankle bones and a bit of soreness.
-I propped my foot up on the bench while I ate lunch and hoped for the best.
+I propped my foot up while I ate lunch and hoped for the best.

 I thought I would try shortened days, hoping the injury was only to the soft tissue.
 I wracked my brain to try to figure out how I may have had an actual injury event that could have caused this swelling.